-Lay out the key issues that answer, “Why are we here?” by taking the summary findings of the deep-dive analysis and drawing out the significant issues in the way of achieving your stated brand vision.
+Lay out the key issues that answer, “Why are we here?”
+Take the summary findings of the deep-dive analysis.
+Then, draw out the significant issues in the way of achieving your stated brand vision.

 A great way to find the issues is to brainstorm up to 30 things in the way of your vision.
 Then, narrow down your list to the top 3-5 significant themes you see.

-Take the themes and begin to write the top issues in a rhetorical, strategic question format to prompt a few different strategic options for how to solve each issue.
+Take the themes and begin to write the top issues in a rhetorical, strategic question format.
+This should prompt a few different strategic options for how to solve each issue.
 Spend serious thinking time on these questions because the better the strategic question you ask, the better the strategic answer you will get.

 In our Marketing Plan example, we use four strategic questions to focus the brand’s key issues